mindspore-ai/docs/tutorials/experts/source_en/others/mixed_precision.md

 Floating-point data types include double-precision (FP64), single-precision (FP32), and half-precision (FP16).
 In a training process of a neural network model, an FP32 data type is generally used by default to indicate a network model weight and other parameters.
 The following is a brief introduction to floating-point data types.

-According to IEEE 754, floating-point data types are classified into double-precision (FP64), single-precision (FP32), and half-precision (FP16).
+According to [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754), floating-point data types are classified into double-precision (FP64), single-precision (FP32), and half-precision (FP16).
 Each type is represented by three different bits.
 FP64 indicates a data type that uses 8 bytes (64 bits in total) for encoding and storage.
 FP32 indicates a data type that uses 4 bytes (32 bits in total) and FP16 indicates a data type that uses 2 bytes (16 bits in total).
 As shown in the following figure:

 ![fp16_vs_FP32](./images/fp16_vs_fp32.png)

 As shown in the figure, the storage space of FP16 is half that of FP32, and the storage space of FP32 is half that of FP64.
 It consists of three parts:

-- The leftmost bit indicates the sign bit.
+- The highest bit indicates the sign bit.
 - The middle bits indicate exponent bits.
-- The rightmost bits indicate fraction bits.
+- The low bits indicate fraction bits.

 FP16 is used as an example.
-The first sign bit sign indicates a positive or negative sign, the next five bits indicate an exponent, and the last 10 bits indicate a fraction.
+The first sign bit sign indicates a positive or negative sign, and the next five bits indicate an exponent.
+All 0s and all 1s have special uses, so the binary range is 00001~11110.
+The last 10 bits indicate a fraction.
+Suppose `S` denotes the decimal value of sign bit, `E` denotes the decimal value of exponent, and `fraction` denotes the decimal value of fraction.
 The formula is as follows:

 $$x=(-1)^{S}\times2^{E-15}\times(1+\frac{fraction}{1024})$$

-Similarly, the true value of a formatted FP32 is as follows:
+Similarly, suppose `M` is score value, the true value of a formatted FP32 is as follows:

 $$x=(-1)^{S}\times2^{E-127}\times(1.M)$$